How to Make a Willow Obelisk (Willow Plant Support)

 Harvesting Willow for Weaving

 Harvest willow rods each year during the dormant season, usually November to early February in the northern hemisphere.
-Willow shoots grow tall and as a single rod in their first year and that’s when you want to cut them.
-If you leave rods to grow on a second year, they’ll begin forming side branches which you’d need to cut off.
+Willow shoots grow tall and form a single rod in their first year, and that’s when you want to cut them.
+If you leave rods to grow on a second year, they’ll begin forming side branches, which you’d need to cut off.

 How to Make a Willow Garden Obelisk

-A pro tip for this project is to sort your willow before you begin.
+A pro tip for this project: sort your willow before you begin.
 Create one pile for the thickest, straightest, and longest rods.
-Make a second for the smallest and thinnest, and a third pile for everything in between.
+Make a second pile for the smallest and thinnest, and a third pile for everything in between.
 Use the rods from the first pile for your verticals, the little rods from your second pile for weaving the band at the top-most (and smallest in circumference) band, and the medium-sized rods for weaving the other bands.
-The thicker a rod is, the less-bendy it will be.
+The thicker a rod is, the less bendy it will be.

-To make willow more flexible, you can also put some spite into the rod.
+To make willow more flexible, you can also put some “spite” into the rod.
 All this entails is moving your hands down the rod, bending and molding as you go.
-Slightly bending it helps break down the fibers inside the rod and makes it more flexible.
+Slightly bending it helps break down the fibers inside the rod, making it more flexible.

 Making a Circle with the Verticals

-Lastly, if you’re hoping to use your obelisk inside a container, use that container to place your verticals into.
-That way, it will fit the container perfectly.
+Before we carry on to weaving the verticals, I have a couple more ideas for you.
+First, if you plan to use your obelisk inside a container, use that exact container to place your verticals and create the obelisk.
+That way, it will fit perfectly.

-There are a couple of other ways to secure the verticals into a circle if you prefer, but they take a bit more time.
-The first is to use a cardboard box.
+You could also weave a willow obelisk using a template.
+They’re probably better suited for those who want to make many obelisks or who want precise vertical positioning.
+The first way is to use a cardboard box.
 Use a pencil to mark out where you’d like the verticals to be placed in a circle.
 Then push the willow rods through.

 The other way to do this is to create a wooden template.
-Mark out the diameter you’d like your obelisk to be on a piece of wooden board.
-Then drill pilot holes large enough for the willow to fit through, keeping in mind to place them about four inches apart.
-Making a wooden template is a good way to make a lot of garden obelisks of all the same size.
+Mark out the diameter you’d like your obelisk to be on a wooden board.
+Then drill pilot holes large enough for the willow to fit through, spacing them about 4 inches apart.
+Making a wooden template is a good way to produce many garden obelisks of the same size.

 Trimming the Verticals